ArthurChatton/sPoRT-notebook/README.md

     ## 1 L1_0>=1100          0.002  exposed          2775              28.2
     ## 2   L1>=1160          0.004  exposed          5149              52.3

-The results are very close between the strategies in this example, but we can see that the subgroups vary across strategies due to the various number of individuals following the strategy at the previous time.

 ## Other inputs and miscenallous

-The `sport` function can take several other arguments.
+The `sport`function can takes several other arguments.
 First, `lag` is used to add lagged effects (e.g., `lag=1` means that we automatically add the confounders from one time to the next, such as `L1_1` in the second time).
-Second, `add.subset` can be specified when one wants to subset more (e.g., A<sub>t-1</sub>=d<sub>t-1</sub> with longitudinal targeted maximum likelihood).
+Second, `add.subset` can be specified when one wants to subset more (e.g., A<sub>t-1</sub>=d<sub>t-1</sub> with the longitudinal targeted maximum likelihood estimator).
 Third, `pruning` can be set to `TRUE` when one focuses only on structural violations because this removes violations bounded between two values from the output for clarity (e.g., this may remove violations such as `L1_0>=960 & L1_0< 860`).
 Last, the `rpart` hyperparameters can also be set (Therneau, 2019).
 By default, the function use `minbucket = 6`, `minsplit = 20`, and `maxdepth = 30` to allow small subgroups.
 Other values can be set to split only smaller/bigger nodes.

 ### References